top of page

 Supporting research and data included.

-These are highlights from the book, Screen Schooled, which delve into how the rising reliance on digital devices in education might be affecting our kids.
+These are highlights from the book, Screen Schooled, which delves into how the rising reliance on digital devices in education might be affecting our kids.

 The Ed Tech Law Center helps people exercise their rights to force the EdTech industry to serve students, not shareholders.
 The EdTech Law Center (ETLC) works to hold education technology companies legally accountable for the harm they inflict on students and their families.